 After the project with the GA cohort had finished, I then tested EduAssess with more teachers.
 I then also redesigned many parts to make it even easier to use.
 I later worked with a friend to build the platform.
 You can see the live build here.

 I created two mood boards.
 Above is an example.
 Each mood board was informed by the mood statements but also by blur tests that contrasted against competitors (competitors were using low contrast primary tones and colours).

 After having the mood board, colour swatches, I was able to put together a high-level style tile.
 As you can see as well as including colours and imagery, it also includes UI elements such as buttons and cards.
 A very quick clickable prototype was put together using Figma and Principle to help show how the app could look and feel.

 Six hour design task to explore how mobile apps and/or the web might be used to improve how a tenant reports a maintenance issue and how, between the landlord and agent, that issue is resolved.
 I was the only person who worked on this task.
-Full design task can be found here.
+Full case study can be found here.
 Due to the time available, only secondary research was carried out.
 I approached the task by answering 6 questions - "Five W's and How" (5W1H).
 Why, Who, When and Where, What and How.
 Answering these questions helped me get to the solving stage where I created high-level storyboards, user-flows and sitemaps.
 When sketching the storyboard, I made the assumption that the tenant's primary action will be reporting an issue.